qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 Our objective is to create a new class, ``HigherOrderFineXAmplitude``, which calibrates schedules on transitions other than the 0 <-> 1 transition for the :math:`\pi` rotation.
-In order to do this, we need to create a subclass, shown below.
+In order to do this, we need to create a subclass as shown below.

 .. code-block::